 What Are the Advantages of Phacoemulsification for Cataract Removal?

 The major advantage of phacoemulsification is a small, self-sealing incision.
 Traditional cataract surgery required a much larger incision (10 to 12 mm) and sutures for closing.

-Cataract surgery using phacoemulsification reduces the risk of complications.
+Phacoemulsification cataract surgery reduces the risk of complications.
 With faster and more predictable wound healing, it has a shorter recovery time than conventional cataract removal and is far easier on the patient.
 As incisions are small and stitches are usually not required, this procedure also reduces the risk of cornea distortion and astigmatism (deviation from spherical curvature resulting in distorted images).